dankamongmen/raptorial/README.md

 # Differences from standard tools

+## rapt-show-versions...

-* rapt-show-versions neither requires nor makes use of the apt-show-versions cache.
+* neither requires nor makes use of the apt-show-versions cache.
 The -i/--initialize option is neither required nor supported.

-* rapt-show-versions does not support the -p/--package option, as this was never necessary to use.
+* does not support the -p/--package option, as this was never necessary to use.
 Simply provide a package specification as an argument.

-* rapt-show-versions does not support the -r/--regex nor -R/--regex-all options.
+* does not support the -r/--regex nor -R/--regex-all options.
   Simply provide a regular expression to use it for search.

-* rapt-show-versions does not support the -v/--verbose option, as it does not appear to work in apt-show-versions anyway.
+* does not support the -v/--verbose option.
+It does not appear to work in apt-show-versions anyway.

 These options might be added for backwards compatibility, but there are no plans to do so currently.